 - 1. Preheat the oven to the Job Mix Formula (JMF) mixing temperature range.
 If the mixing temperature is not supplied, a temperature of 163 ±14°C (325 ±25°F) is to be used. - 2.
-Determine and record the mass of the sample container, including release media, to the nearest 0.1 g.

-Note 1: When using paper or other absorptive material to line the sample container ensure it is dry before determining initial mass of sample container.

-- 3. Place the test sample in the sample container. - 4.
-Determine and record the temperature of the test sample. - 5.
-Determine and record the total mass of the sample container and test sample to the nearest 0.1 g. - 6.
-Calculate the initial, moist mass (M_i) of the test sample by subtracting the mass of the sample container as determined in Step 2 from the total mass of the sample container and the test sample as determined in Step 5. - 7.
-The test sample shall be initially dried for 90 ± 5 minutes, and its mass determined.
-Then it shall be dried at 30 ± 5 minute intervals until further drying does not alter the mass by more than 0.05 percent. - 8.
-Cool the sample container and test sample to $\pm 9^{\circ}$ C ($\pm 15^{\circ}$ F) of the temperature determined in Step 4. - 9.
-Determine and record the total mass of the sample container and test sample to the nearest 0.1 g.

-10. Calculate the final, dry mass (M_f) of the test sample by subtracting the mass of the sample container as determined in Step 2 from the total mass of the sample container and the test sample as determined in Step 9.
+Determine and record the mass of the container, including release media, to the nearest 0.1 g. - Note 1: When using paper or other absorptive material to line the container ensure it is dry before determining initial mass of container. - 3.
+Place the wet sample in the container. - 4.
+Determine and record the temperature of the sample. - 5.
+Determine and record the mass of the sample and container to the nearest 0.1 g. - 6.
+Determine and record the wet mass $(M_i)$ of the sample by subtracting the container mass determined in Step 2 from the mass of the sample and container determined in Step 5. - 7.
+Place the sample and container in the oven and dry for $90 \pm 5$ min. - 8.
+Determine the mass of sample and container. - 9.
+Determine and record the mass of the sample by subtracting the container mass determined in Step 2 from the mass of the sample and container determined in Step 8.

-Note 2: Moisture content and the number of samples in the oven will affect the rate of drying at any given time.
+- 10. Return sample and container to the oven and dry for $30 \pm 5$ min. - 11.
+Determine the mass of sample and container. - 12.
+Determine and record the mass of the sample by subtracting the container mass determined in Step 2 from the mass of the sample and container determined in Step 11. - 13.
+Determine percent change by subtracting the new mass determination (Mn) from the previous mass determination (Mp), dividing by the previous mass determination (Mp), and multiplying by 100. - 14.
+Continue drying, performing Steps 10 through 13, until there is less than 0.05 percent change after additional drying time. - 15.
+Cool the sample and container to $\pm 9^{\circ}C$ ( $\pm 15^{\circ}F$ ) of the temperature determined in Step 4. - 16.
+Determine and record the dry mass of the sample and container to the nearest 0.1 g. - 17.
+Determine and record the mass of dry sample (Mf) by subtracting the mass of the container determined in Step 2 from the dry mass of the sample and container determined in Step 16. - Note 2: Moisture content and the number of samples in the oven will affect the rate of drying at any given time.
 Placing wet samples in the oven with nearly dry samples could affect the drying process.